quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter5/section2.md

 # Key Rate for Collective Attacks

-The importance of studying collective attacks comes from a result by Renner {cite}`renner` who proved that by increasing the number of protocol rounds $N$, and for a large family of protocols that includes all those described here, the amount of key that can be distilled in a protocol against general attacks tends to the key rate that can be distilled against the optimal collective attack.
-In other words, the length of secret key $K$ that can distilled after $N$ rounds satisfies $\lim_{N\rightarrow\infty} K/N=k_C$, where $k_C$ is the key rate against collective attacks.
-For a practical realisation with a finite number of rounds, there will be corrections to this limit and $k_C$ cannot be attained, as one has $K=k_CN-o(N)$.
-These corrections are relevant in practical situations and a full security proof is able to compute, or bound them.
+The importance of studying collective attacks comes from a result by Renner {cite}`renner` who proved that by increasing the number of protocol rounds $N$, for a large family of protocols includiing all those described here, the amount of key that can be distilled in a protocol against general attacks tends to the key rate that can be distilled against the optimal collective attack.
+In other words, the length of secret key $K$ that can be distilled after $N$ rounds satisfies $\lim_{N\rightarrow\infty} K/N=k_C$, where $k_C$ is the key rate against collective attacks.
+For a practical realisation with a finite number of rounds, there will be corrections to this limit and $k_C$ cannot be attained, as one has $K=k_CN-\mathcal{O}(N)$.
+These corrections are relevant in practical situations and a full security proof is able to compute or bound them.
 But $k_C$ is the asymptotically attainable rate.

 Putting everything together, in the entanglement-based picture, the security analysis of a protocol under collective attacks is as follows: